 The Plot (and Ending Explained):

 The campaign, titled "What?
 Things Change!", is brilliantly self-aware.
 Long, the former face of Mac, is shown getting increasingly annoyed by the constant notifications on his old computer.
 He finally switches to a Microsoft Surface Pro, finding peace and productivity.
 The "ending" isn't a single moment but a running gag: Long directly addresses his past, acknowledging the irony with a knowing smile.
-The message is clear: technology evolves, and so do people.
-It's a masterclass in using nostalgia and humor to make a powerful point about product superiority.

 Where to Watch: